dropseed/django-importmap/README.md

 this app adds a simple process for integrating [import maps](https://github.com/WICG/import-maps) into Django.

 This is a new project and it hasn't been used in production yet.
-But if you're looking to use import maps with Django, give it a try.
+But if you're looking to use import maps with Django, give it a try and tell us how it goes.
 The structure (and code) is pretty simple.
 Contributions are welcome!